diku-dk/futhark-book/introduction.rst

 in speed whenever new processors hit the market.

 The days of the “free lunches” for sequentially written programs is over.
-The physical speed limit for sequential processing unit has pretty much been reached.
+The physical speed limit for sequential processing units has pretty much been reached.
 Increases in processor clock frequency introduces heat problems that are difficult to deal with and chip providers have instead turned their focus on providing multiple cores in the same chip.